BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 ---------------------

 This feature is a core language change to allow a postfix operator[] with a constexpr index to be applied to a pack outside pack expansions.
-As pack names are currently even allowed to be mentioned outside expansions there is no backwards compatibility issues.
+As pack names are currently not even allowed to be mentioned outside expansions there are no backwards compatibility issues.

 V. Design decisions